 UFO food distribution operates out of space donated by Bayer CropScience at the Institute (WV) Industrial Park.
 Over the past decade Bayer employees, including many who are affiliated with IAM Local 656, have been the most significant source of support to UFO’s annual food distribution program.

-Additional annual support comes from employees at Verizon, Frontier Communications, Dupont, Dow, Charleston Fire Department, Postal Workers, Clearon, WV Water, various state government agencies, and others.
+Additional annual support comes from employees at Frontier Communications, Dupont, Dow, Charleston Fire Department, US Postal Service, Clearon, IVS Hydro, WV Water, various state government agencies, Kanawha Valley Building Trades Council, and others.
 The group also annually seeks donations from the general public.

 UFO is registered as a charitable organization and files an annual report with the West Virginia Secretary of State’s Office.